ZhihaoZhang0618/RallyCore/README.md

 Lidar: mid360(main)

-Camera: didn't use right now
+Camera: didn't add right now

-IMU: fdilink Deta10(only for yaw estimation)
+IMU: fdilink Deta10 (option,only for yaw estimation right now)

 Remote Controller: RadioMaster Pocket ELRS version (much better than XBOX series controller)

-For more details about the hardware, please contact to the introduction in FastLab NAS.
+For more details about the hardware, coming soon.

 #### VESC Interface
 The modified VESC interface is based on the VESC interface provided by Veddar VESC Interface.
 The modification includes:
 - Modify the odometry computation, as the original method causes a speed delay when decelerating from high velocities to a stop.